covcom/300CEM/Week_10_Location_services_and_maps/README.md

     ![](.md_images/dependency.png)

+    > Depending on the version of your Android Studio SDK and version of your AVD/device, you might receive an error message saying something like 'W/GooglePlayServicesUtil: Google Play services out of date.
+Requires 10084000 but found 9877470'.
+This basically means that you declare a dependency of com.google.android.gms:play-services in build.gradle that is newer than the version installed in AVD/device.
+If you are running on a real device, you need to update your version of Google Play Services.
+[If you running on an emulator, you will need to downgrade build.gradle to version 9.8.0 or 9.6.1 of the Play Services.
+There is no released emulator image that supports version 10.0.0](http://stackoverflow.com/questions/40740372/cannot-create-a-user-with-latest-firebase-version-i-get-a-w-dynamitemodule-and).
 3. Get the permission.
 Run the app on an AVD (not a real device, as you'll need to mock locations later), the first screen you'll see is something like below.
 These are really placeholders.

     ![](.md_images/app_1st.png)